-Advanced Standing or credit is the recognition of previous study or learning that can be counted towards a qualification.
-This can reduce the number of subjects required to complete your course.
+Credit for previous study (advanced standing) is the recognition of prior study or learning that can be credited towards a qualification, thereby reducing the number of subjects required to complete your course.

 Credit towards a La Trobe University course is granted as follows:

 - for a block component of a course (for example, a completed VET diploma may entitle the holder to exemption from the first year of a La Trobe three-year degree course)

 - for specific La Trobe University subjects (if there is a direct correlation between the prior learning and the La Trobe subject) or unspecified subjects (if there is no direct correlation, unspecified credit may be granted towards elective requirements of a La Trobe course).

 - for compulsory coursework subjects within a graduate research degree where a cognate subject has been completed in a previous degree or there is demonstrated sufficient and relevant research experience.
 For more information please contact the Graduate Research School.

 You can view the Credit (Advanced standing) policies in our Policy Library.

 La Trobe Credit search